 - Walkers must cross the street at designated crosswalks.
 But it’s an open secret that sometimes crossing mid-block is actually safer than crossing at the corner.
 Even so, drivers are not expecting people or animals to cross mid-block, so check that the street is clear and scan as you cross.

 - You, a walker, have the right of way to cross the street in a crosswalk when you have the signal.

 - You also have the right of way if there’s a stop sign for traffic.

-And at night, be extra, super careful to make sure you’re being seen.
+At night, be extra, super careful to make sure you’re being seen.

 3. Watch for ways the streets are changing.
 One day a car can turn at a certain intersection, and the next, turns there are banned.
 Or suddenly the sidewalk you walk on every day got wider.
 Or you spot a new median with flowers on that avenue you go down a lot.
-These are the kinds of things the city does to make streets safer for walkers.

 Look for these kinds of changes–they mean the street is getting safer for you!